 ● Hollow-fiber membrane configuration.

 In this type of membrane configuration, the membrane flow originates from the lumen (outside), towards the shell side (inside).

 ● Multi-tubular membrane configuration.

 In multi-tubular membrane configurations, the fluid flow is the exact opposite of the hollow-fiber membrane configuration.
-That is, the fluid moves towards the lumen (inside) and away from the shell-side (outside).
+That is, the fluid moves toward the lumen (inside) and away from the shell side (outside).

-➣What Are the Chief Pros of Membrane Bioreactor Wastewater Treatment?
+➣What Are the Chief Pros of Membrane Bioreactor?

 Membrane bioreactor treatment plants have exponentially grown in prominence in the past decade.
 This can partly be attributed to their diverse benefits, which often supersede those of other wastewater treatment plants.
 Here are some of their guaranteed pros.

 MBR wastewater treatment extracts huge chunks of suspended matter, organic compounds as well as microorganisms.
 This results in high-quality effluent characterized by high clarity.
 The effluent’s quality permits its disposal in water bodies and reuse in applications such as irrigation.

 ● Independent control of Solid retention time (SRT) and hydraulic retention time (HRT).

 In MBR water treatment, sludge or mixed liquor is accommodated in a bioreactor.
 This means you can regulate the solid retention time without particularly having to regulate the hydraulic retention time at the same time.
 In conventional CAS treatment, both the hydraulic retention time and the solids retention time are interlinked.